mitranim/espo/impl.md

 ## State Storage

 Observables have hidden state, associated via a `WeakMap`.
-This adds minor complexity and inefficiency, but avoids pollution and collisions.
+This avoids pollution and collisions.

 ## Automatic Deinit